-Education and professional experience: Master of

-Business Administration at the Stockholm School of Economics and Advanced Management Program at INSEAD, in France, Previous experience as Board member Aktiebolag, Board member of of Concentric AB and Swedish Bankers' Association Handicare Group AB, interim business and finance director. senior advisor.
-CFO and head Other ongoing assignments: of Investor Relations at JM Chairman of Lyckås Aktiebolag AB.
-Previous experience also includes positions as Chief Försäkring AB and the Cooper-Controller Asia, CFO Malaysia and Regional Controller Asia in the Ericsson Group.
+Education and professional experience: Master of Business Administration at the Stockholm School of Economics and Advanced Management Program at INSEAD, in France, Previous experience as Board member of Concentric AB and Handicare Group AB, interim business and finance director. senior advisor, CFO and head of Investor Relations at JM AB.
+Previous experience also includes positions as Chief Controller Asia, CFO Malaysia and Regional Controller Asia in the Ericsson Group.

-Other ongoing assignments:

-CEO and Board member of Anders Bodin Fastigheter AB.
-Chairman of the Board of JM @ agement and the company's Home AB and Board member of CM Åkesson AB.
+Other ongoing assignments: CEO and Board member of Anders Bodin Fastigheter AB.
+Chairman of the Board of JM @ Home AB and Board member of CM Åkesson AB.